JuanGarcia0323/smart-layout/README.md

 ## 🌟 Features:

 - **State Preservation**: Maintains the state of components even after repositioning, ensuring a consistent user experience.
-- **Persistent**: Layout: The layout remains intact even after page reload, offering users a reliable design continuity.
+- **Persistent Layout**: The layout remains intact even after page reload, offering users a reliable design continuity.
 - **Adaptive**: Automatically adjusts content to fit any container size.
 - **Animated**: Amazing animations for any element on the layout.
 - **Movable**: Easy-to-use interface that lets users reposition elements in real-time.